 Insomnia Identity: A Recent Finding About Insomnia

-A professor of psychology at the University of Alabama has introduced a new review stating that stress that causes long-term sleep disturbances is not the only cause of insomnia.1 He reviewed about 12 sleep studies that have been published over the past 20 years and concluded that irrespective of whether an individual has good sleep or not, simply believing that you are insomniac can do as much
+A professor of psychology at the University of Alabama has introduced a new review stating that stress that causes long-term sleep disturbances is not the only cause of insomnia.1 He reviewed about 12 sleep studies that have been published over the past 20 years and concluded that irrespective of whether an individual has good sleep or not, simply believing that you are insomniac can do as much harm as insomnia.

 From his findings, the evidence shows that poor sleep is insufficient to cause insomnia.
 A study of volunteers who are technically poor sleepers who did not consider to have sleep troubles reported that they did not have high levels of anxiety or increased fatigue when compared with those who had good sleep.